diskoverdata/diskover-docs/source_files/user_basic_intro.md

 <p id="basic_usage"></p>

-___
 ## Basic Usage
-___

-This chapter offers information on how to efficiently use the file search page and what to do with the items resulting from drilling down or following a query.
+This chapter provides guidance on how to effectively use the search page and manage the results from drilling down or following a query.